Dr. Ghassem Gozaliasl

 Technical Innovation: Developed cutting-edge algorithms for space mission data quality, created novel AI applications for medical diagnostics during COVID-19, and pioneered machine learning approaches for astronomical big data challenges.

-Recent Breakthrough: In April 2025, led the COSMOS-Web galaxy group team to discover the largest sample of galaxy groups detected by the James Webb Space Telescope, featured as ESA's Picture of the Month.
-This work pushed galaxy group detection back to when the Universe was only 1.9 billion years old, representing a major leap in our understanding of early cosmic structure formation.
+ESA Picture of the Month – April 2025: Earlier in April, I led the COSMOS-Web galaxy group team to discover the largest sample of galaxy groups detected by JWST, also featured as ESA's Picture of the Month.
+These discoveries represent major leaps in our understanding of early cosmic structure formation and the power of JWST for unveiling the distant Universe.

 Languages & Communication